Brysonleeward/PDF-In-Browser-Rendering/Documentation/User.md

 ## Setting Up Project

-For setting up the project you have download the repository https://github.com/abbiggs/PDF_ASP.Net .ZIP folder, and extract it.
+For setting up the project you have download the repository https://github.com/abbiggs/PDF_ASP.Net .ZIP folder, and extract it (or clone the project).
 Make sure all the files stay in the same folder.
 We recommend opening the project in Visual Studio.

 ## Running Project